The 10 Best Things To Do In Mindo For Backpackers

 1. Tubing Down The Rio Blanco

-You will be lashed together with other backpackers and tourists in a giant raft made of rubber rings and dragged for miles down the river.
+You don’t float down solo, but rather in a group of five or so large tubes strapped tightly together, so it’s a great activity to do with other travellers.
 Mindo has three different rivers to choose from, rising in intensity to the scariest 30km level III rapids of the Rio Blanco, perfect for the adrenaline junkies.

 2. Go Hiking In The Waterfall Sanctuary

-Mindo is host to hundreds of waterfalls and there’s a fantastic route in the cloud forest that will take you to not just one but seven of them.
+The cloud forest of Mindo is a maze of streams, rivers and waterfalls and there’s a fantastic hiking route that will take you to not just one, but seven different waterfalls.

 3. Experience The Incredible Biodiversity On A Birdwatching Tour

-Aside from a collection of adrenaline-fuelled activities, the area is famous for its incredible biodiversity with over 500 species of bird and many more exotic animals (locals claim to have spotted pumas, spectacled bears and monkeys here too).
+Aside from a collection of adrenaline-fuelled activities, Mindo is famous for its incredible biodiversity with over 500 species of bird and many more exotic animals: locals claim to have spotted pumas, spectacled bears, and monkeys here too.

-Mindo is a huge draw for nature lovers and a renowned bird watching spot around the world with many beautiful hummingbird species, including the amazing Sword-billed Hummingbird.
+Mindo is a huge draw for nature lovers and is a renowned bird watching spot with many beautiful hummingbird species, including the amazing Sword-billed Hummingbird.
 For a guaranteed sight, the Andean ‘cock-of-the-rock’ performs its mating dance every morning, loudly squawking and dancing for females.

-Mindo Birding provide half and full day toursand Mindo Bird Paradise provide one day or multi day tours.
-But if your interest is casual, you can access trails on your own from Casa Amarilla (Yellow House), located a couple of blocks from the parque central.
-We saw may hummingbirds whilst on the waterfall trek but didn’t have the expertise to locate anything else
+But if your interest is casual, you can access trails on your own from Casa Amarilla (Yellow House), located a couple of blocks from Parque Central.

 4. Mindo Forest Night Tour

-Going into the forest at night is like entering a completely different world but word of warning, this is for the biologists and nature lovers only.
-Your torch light will reflect off the eyes on reptiles sitting casually in trees, the chorus of frogs ribbits surrounds you and your guide will easily turn over leaves to uncover the insects hiding underneath them.
+Going into the forest at night is like entering a completely different world but a word of warning – this is for the biologists and nature lovers only.
+Your torchlight will reflect off the eyes of reptiles sitting casually in trees, the chorus of frog ribbits will surround you and your guide will easily turn over leaves to uncover huge insects hiding underneath.

 5. Chocolate Farm Tour And Tasting

-The lush forest ecosystems are also the perfect conditions to grow what is renowned as some of the best chocolate in the world, and in town, you will be able to visit the plantations.
+The lush forest ecosystem of Mindo provides the perfect conditions for growing what is renowned as some of the best chocolate in the world.

-You can also watch the process of turning the bean into chocolate.
-The best part however is at the end when you get to make some yourself by mixing pure coca with sugar and other ingredients, and of course, taste all the different flavours and combinations made by the company!
+The El Quetzal tour around their chocolate farm will show you the cacao plant, how it is grown and harvested, and the process of turning the bean into chocolate.
+The best part however is at the end when you get to taste all the different flavours and combinations made by the company!

 6. Visit The Butterfly House